heclak/community-a4e-c/README.md

   - Input options across the module can now be bound to mouse buttons.
   - When the aircraft has power, the Seat Adjustment Switch can be used to move the baseline pilot head position up and down in the cockpit. *(thanks nima3333)*
 - **Sounds:**
-  - AN/APR-25 Radar Homing Warning System:
+  - AN/APR-23 RHWS (ECM):
     - AAA: New sounds are produced in response to Fire Can SON-9 fire director radar.
     - Aircraft: New sounds are produced in response to aircraft search and tracking radars.
     - EWRs and Ships: Unique sound sets are produced in response to ground and ship EWRs.
 A new sound is also produced in response to ship tracking radars.
     - SAMs: New sounds are produced in response to P19 "Flat Face" and S-200 ST-68U "Tin Shield" and SA-2 S-75 "Fan Song" sarch and tracking radars.
 Some Fan Song units will sound different, simulating the sound of different radar bands used in the field.
 New sounds are also produced in response to SA-3 S-125 "Low Blow", SA-5 S-200 "Square Pair", and SA-6 Kub "Straight Flush" units.
 Search and tracking radars for SA-8, SA-9, SA-10, SA-11, SA-13, SA-15 and SA-19 units are not detected by the system.
-When the APR-25 Audio switch is in the ON position, a new alert sound is produced in response to detected missile launches.
     - SPAAA Vehicles: New sounds are produced in response to the Gepard, Vulcan M163, and ZSU-23-4 Shilka "Gun Dish" radars.
-  - Tire skid sound set.
+  - Tire skidding for the left and right tries is audible.
   - Seat adjustment hydraulic motor.

 #### Fixed